imanishbarnwal/campushub-101/README.md

 - [Mousumi Pal](https://github.com/Mousumi2002), It was an amazing session,I really loved it!
 - [Sayantan De](https://github.com/sayantan2411), Very informative and waiting for more such sessions!
 - [Anuja Singh](https://github.com/imanujasingh), Incredible session, This session Cleared all my doubts regarding git and github.
+- [Nayan Kumar Sinha](https://github.com/Nayan-Sinha), It was a great session, kudos to you guys 👍